Thesharing/LFESM/README.md

 | Valid   | 837                | 663               | 1,500        |
 | Test    | 803                | 733               | 1,536        |

-Unzip the dataset and put the train, valid, and test set into `raw`, `valid`, and `test` folder in `./data` folder.
+Unzip the dataset and put the train, valid, and test set into `raw`, `valid`, and `test` folder of `./data` folder.

 ### Data Augmentation

-To fulfill the distribution of dataset and enhance the performance of model training, we apply data augmentation to augment the data.
+To fulfill the distribution of dataset and enhance the performance of model training, we apply data augmentation to the dataset.

 Let's denote the original triplet as `(A, B, C)`.
 We add `(A, C, B)` into the dataset, which makes the amount multiply twice.
-We also tried other methods like `(B, C, A)` and `(B, A, C)`, but they do not work.
+We also tried other methods like `(B, C, A)` and `(B, A, C)`, but they did not work.

 ## Project Files